bassline-mnk/basslinemnk/ARCHITECTURE.md

 ## Installation

-TinyPilot's installation process is somewhat unusual in that it depends on Ansible.
-The [`quick-install`](./quick-install) script bootstraps an Ansible environment on a Raspberry Pi and then uses [`ansible-role-tinypilot`](https://github.com/tiny-pilot/ansible-role-tinypilot) to install itself locally. `ansible-role-tinypilot` transitively includes other roles that TinyPilot depends on such as [`ansible-role-ustreamer`](https://github.com/mtlynch/ansible-role-ustreamer) and [`ansible-role-nginx`](https://github.com/geerlingguy/ansible-role-nginx).
+BasslineMnk's installation process is somewhat unusual in that it depends on Ansible.
+The [`quick-install`](./quick-install) script bootstraps an Ansible environment on a Raspberry Pi and then uses [`ansible-role-basslinemnk`](https://github.com/bassline-mnk/ansible-role-basslinemnk) to install itself locally. `ansible-role-basslinemnk` transitively includes other roles that BasslineMnk depends on such as [`ansible-role-ustreamer`](https://github.com/adrian-griffin/ansible-role-ustreamer) and [`ansible-role-nginx`](https://github.com/geerlingguy/ansible-role-nginx).

 The `quick-install` script is also responsible for version-to-version updates and configuration changes.